FAQs

 The overall vision

-Our long-term vision for Allianz Stadium to be a best-in-class, multi-event venue; one that enhances the performance of England’s national rugby teams, offers unforgettable experiences for visitors, and stands as a source of pride and benefit for the local community.
+Our long-term vision for Allianz Stadium is to continue its role as a best-in-class, multi-event venue; one that enhances the performance of England’s national rugby teams, offers unforgettable experiences for visitors, and stands as a source of pride and benefit for the local community.
 To achieve this, we are developing a long-term masterplan for the stadium, setting out a bold vision for its evolution over the next decade.
 This plan will ensure the stadium remains competitive, embraces modern standards, and meets the expectations of all who engage with it.

-As we announced in the autumn of last year, to generate the revenue needed to invest in the short term, we are looking to increase the number of major non-sporting events hosted at the stadium.
+As we announced in the autumn of last year, to generate the revenue needed to invest we are looking to increase the number of concerts hosted at the stadium.
 These events will unlock the financial potential of the venue, enabling us to elevate the stadium experience for visitors and neighbours alike, while investing in the game of rugby across England.

 INCREASING THE NUMBER OF MAJOR NON-SPORTING EVENTS